Clots, Strokes And Rashes. Is COVID-19 A Disease Of The Blood Vessels?

 When that happens, endothelial cells change the way they function, he says.
 But that process can also go too far.

-"The very functions that help us maintain health and fight off invaders, when they run out of control, then it can actually make the disease worse," says Libby.
+"The very functions that help us maintain health and fight off invaders, when they run out of control, then it can actually make the disease worse," Libby says.

-In that case, the endothelial cells turn against their host and start to actually promote clotting and high blood pressure.
+In that case, the endothelial cells turn against their host and start to promote clotting and high blood pressure.

-The novel coronavirus triggers a condition seen in other cardiovascular diseases, called "endothelial dysfunction."
+The novel coronavirus triggers a condition seen in other cardiovascular diseases called endothelial dysfunction.
 Santulli, who wrote about this idea in the spring, says that may be the "cornerstone" of organ dysfunction in COVID-19 patients.

 "The common denominator in all of these COVID-19 patients is endothelial dysfunction," he says.
 "It's like the virus knows where to go and knows how to attack these cells."